Mabe 3 miles.

 Falmouth’s beaches are ideal for rockpooling, snorkelling or sailing and with miles of coastal paths to walk or boat trips to explore creekside villages and gardens, there is always something to see and do.

 There are also a profusion of cafes and restaurants in Falmouth, together with speciality food outlets.

 A stay at this romantic cottage is special at any time of year.

 All first floor.
-One double bedroom with en-suite bath, shower over, basin and WC.
-Open plan living area with kitchen, dining area and sitting area with woodburner.
+One bedroom: 1 x king size double with en-suite freestanding bath, shower over, basin and WC.
+Open-plan living area with kitchen, dining area and sitting area with woodburner.